Eminem: Public image

-In 2002, the BBC said that the perception of Eminem as a "modern-day William Shakespeare" was comparable to the reception of American singer Bob Dylan: "Not since Bob Dylan's heyday in the mid-1960s has an artist's output been subjected to such intense academic scrutiny as an exercise in contemporary soul-searching.
-U.S. critics point to [Eminem's] vivid portraits of disenfranchised lives—using the stark, direct language of the street—as an accurate reflection of social injustice."
-In addition, the BBC highlighted that, "Where parents once recoiled in horror [to his music], there now seems a greater willingness to acknowledge a music that is striking such a chord among the American young, angry white underclass."
+In 2002, the BBC said that the perception of Eminem as a "modern-day William Shakespeare" was comparable to the reception of Bob Dylan: "Not since Bob Dylan's heyday in the mid-1960s has an artist's output been subjected to such intense academic scrutiny as an exercise in contemporary soul-searching.
+US critics point to [Eminem's] vivid portraits of disenfranchised lives—using the stark, direct language of the street—as an accurate reflection of social injustice."
+In addition, the BBC wrote, "Where parents once recoiled in horror [from his music], there now seems a greater willingness to acknowledge a music that is striking such a chord among the American young, angry white underclass."

 Eminem uses alter egos in his songs for different rapping styles and subject matter, including Slim Shady and Ken Kaniff, among others.
-Throughout his career, he has had highly publicized lyrical feuds with many recording artists.

-Some of Eminem's lyrics have been criticized for being homophobic, and an Australian politician attempted to ban him from the country.
+Throughout his career, he has had highly publicized lyrical feuds with recording artists.
+Some of Eminem's lyrics have been criticized as homophobic, and an Australian politician attempted to ban him from the country.
 Eminem denies the charge, saying that when he was growing up words such as "faggot" and "queer" were used generally in a derogatory manner and not specifically toward homosexuals.
 Eminem is a friend of openly gay singer Elton John, and publicly supports gay rights.